10 Reasons Why You Should See Alaska in SeptemberBack To Blog

-Falling in the often overlooked “shoulder season,” visiting Alaska in September is one of the best kept secrets around…so, shhhh.
-From eye-popping color shows to northern lights displays and rare fishing opportunities, read on to find out the top reasons Alaska should make your travel itinerary this fall.
+Falling in the often overlooked “shoulder season,” visiting Alaska in September is one of the best-kept secrets around, so, shhhh.
+From eye-popping foliage color shows to northern lights displays and rare fishing opportunities, read on to find out why September is one of the best times to visit Alaska.
 Best of all?
-You just might have the place to yourself.
+You just might have the place to yourself!

 1. Beat the crowds

-More than 1 million visitors make the expedition to Alaska each year, but of that large number, the vast majority of people stick to the peak summer months of June, July, and August.
-Fewer people means more accommodations are available in popular areas like Denali National Park, and that in general, you’ll be hiking, sightseeing, and snapping photos with waayyy fewer photobombers.
-In an already vast, sparsely-populated state, that means an unforgettable sense of communion with the outdoors.
+Visitor records show an estimated 2.26 million visitors made the expedition to Alaska in the summer of 2019.
+The vast majority of people stick to the peak summer months of June, July, and August.
+Fewer people in September means more accommodations are available in popular areas like Denali National Park and Preserve, and that in general, you’ll be hiking, sightseeing and snapping photos with way fewer photobombers.
+In an already vast, sparsely populated state, that means an unforgettable sense of communion with the outdoors.

 2. Glorious fall colors

 While many states in the Lower 48 drag their heels on the fall colors display, Alaska begins its multi-layered festival of colors around Labor Day.
-What does this mean for September visitors?
+What does this mean for visitors in Alaska in September?
 Hardwood trees in a plethora of different shades from the brilliant yellow and orange of aspens and willow trees to low plants of the tundra in a deep crimson.
-Around this time of year, Denali National Park’s Polychrome Pass really earns its keep, and the contrast with the snow-capped peaks in the background will have you reaching for your camera in awe, even while you’re safely out of the snow yourself.
+A peek at Denali National Park’s Polychrome Pass and the contrast of color with the snow-capped peaks in the background will have you convinced that September is the best time to visit Alaska.

 3. Improved wildlife sighting opportunities